raganwald-deprecated/homoiconic/2008-11-12/the_obdurate_kestrel.md

-The Enchaining and Obdurate Kestrels
+The Enchaining Kestrel
 ---

 In [Kestrels](http://github.com/raganwald/homoiconic/tree/master/2008-10-29/kestrel.markdown), we looked at `#tap` from Ruby 1.9 and `returning` from Ruby on Rails.
-Today we're going to look at another use for `tap` and an unusual kestrel that is useful specifically because it doesn't actually do anything.
+Today we're going to look at another use for `tap`.

-**the enchaining kestrel**

 [![Kestrel Composite (c) 2007 Mark Kilner](http://farm3.static.flickr.com/2165/1902016010_6f007bf3f0.jpg)](http://flickr.com/photos/markkilner/1902016010/"Kestrel Composite (c) 2007 Mark Kilner")